Do I owe capital gains tax on possessions?

 When you sell certain personal possessions - including art, antiques and collectibles including rare coins and stamps - you may need to pay capital gains tax.

-The item will be subject to CGT if you sell it for more than £6,000.
+The item will be subject to CGT if you sell it for more than £6,000, but your tax-free allowance will also apply.

 CGT rates for possessions